 Attendance is mandatory on the exam day!

 The exam consists of two parts.
 With the first part we check the capability of your robot handling errors and exceptions correctly.
-You will have to read 2-3 bar code cards.
+You will have to read 2 out of 4 bar code cards (your own choice).

 The second part is the execution of a multi-page sequence (2+ pages).
 In order to receive full points all codes must be decoded and executed correctly.

 Your robot should be capable of reading and processing 5 bar code cards in less than 20 minutes.
 Otherwise you may not receive the best grade possible.

 In order to be approved for the exam the following requirements have to be fulfilled:

 Enrolled into the Übungsaufgaben module (depending on your study course) in SELMA

 Enrolled into the Praktikumsprotokoll / Projektarbeit module (depending on your study course) in SELMA (available after passing all assignments)